anug7/udacity_rl/assigns/deep-reinforcement-learning/p3_collab-compet/Report.md

     computed from an another NN model for computing the action value called Critic.
 3. The hyperparemeter epsilon is reduced over the episodes so that initially more weightage is given for exploration and later to the knowledge.
 As per literature recommendations, the epsilon is reduced linearly over the episode.
-4. A RelayBuffer is used to store the SARSA pair for each step of the agent - for both Actor and Critic Models
+4. A RelayBuffer is used to store the SARSA pair for each step of the agent - for both Actor and Critic Models.
+And this buffer is shared between the agents used in the training.
 5. Actor & Critic networks are trained with the samples from the RelayBuffer which are taken with uniform distribution from it.
 This kind of disregards the temporal relation between consecutives state transitions.
 6. Each of the Actor & Critic models has two NN with same architecture, Local & Target networks.
 The architecture of the Actor Model is as follows,
     * The Neural network has three Fully connected layers.